ExpositionEngineering/exposition-engineering-article-peer-reviews-starter/writing/article_peer_reviews.md

 ## 📓  Details About the Peer Review Process

-Note: Answer the following questions about your experiences during the peer review process.
+TODO: Answer the following questions about your experiences during the peer review process.

 ### Q1: Overall, how would you describe the writing that you peer reviewed?

-Note: Provide a list of keywords that describe the content that you peer reviewed.
+TODO: Provide a list of keywords that describe the content that you peer reviewed.

 - Authentic
 - Engaging